 Where to stay in Estes Park?

 If you can afford an overnight stay at the Stanley Hotel, it would be a great choice.
 The hotel is beautiful, and we dream about staying in it someday.
-But it did not fit in our budget.
-We stayed in the Historic Crag’s Lodge By Diamond Resorts.
+But as it was full, we stayed in the Historic Crag’s Lodge By Diamond Resorts.
 And it was a great choice.
 The hotel is beautifully situated, has an attractive interior, cozy rooms, great service.
+However, you can check the actual and best deals in Estes Park below.
+So enter your dates and find the best offers.

 Day 3 Colorado Road Trip – Rocky Mountain – Highway 34 to Grand Lake and Winter Park